danham78/danham78/README.md

 ### I'm currently working on...
 uploading my projects to github.
 These include some fun tasks I completed for the freeCodeCamp Python certification such as:
-* [Artihmetic Formatter] ( - a nice string formatting excercise - I'm aiming to refactor this to make better use of functions
+* [Artihmetic Arranger](https://github.com/danham78/arithmetic_arranger) - a nice string formatting excercise - I'm aiming to refactor this to make better use of functions
 * Time Calculator - more involved than it looks at first - no datetime allowed...
 * Budget App - for keeping track of spends.
 Also includes a nice little bar chart visualisation function
 * Shape Calculator - an OOP excercise